Fedora Galasso, MPAff, MSSW, Chief Executive Officer (She/Her)

 Alexander Pryor, Graphic Designer (He/Him)

 Alexander Pryor joined TNOYS in August 2020 to support the communications and marketing needs of the organization.
 His bread & butter is in graphic design.
-However, through his mosaic of experiences, Alex is well-versed in other areas such as social media content and video editing.
+Through his mosaic of experiences, Alex is well-versed in other areas such as social media content and video editing.
 His full-time experience has primarily been through digital communications roles in the non-profit industry but has a history of supporting start-ups and small businesses as well.
 Alex was born in Washington, D.C. and received his bachelor’s degree in American Studies at the University of Maryland, College Park.

 Meet The Young Adult Leadership Council (YALC)